MK-JH/MK-JH_Latency-Free/README.md

 # Key points:

-1-AntiLag2 Dont Work With FSR3 FG For Use With FSR3 FG Install LatencyFLX Config For All Gpus
+1-AntiLag2 Dosnt Work With FSR3 FG For Use With FSR3 FG Install LatencyFLX Config For All Gpus

 2-AntiLag2 &LatencyFLX Work Fine With LossLess Scaling And Can use And Enjoy